 In most camera setups for an interview, there will be 2 or 3 cameras for cutaways for if the interviewee makes a mistake.
 Try to avoid constantly cutting to too many different angles, as it will put off viewers as they will be constantly looking at different sides of the screen.

 Be sure that the background shows some personality, but isn’t too busy, the primary subject is the interviewee.
 Filming outside can be tough, especially if the background is a bright open area.

 If you film the interview with a blank background, you can add some text in tandem to the interviewee’s quotes to add extra emphasis on their speech, while keeping the audience engaged.

 A Great Experience

 Many people feel uncomfortable being interviewed, and many people will also feel awkward doing an interview.
-Despite this once you are on top of your nerves it can truly be a great experience, and not only will it offer you the opportunity to hear from the expert in person but a good interview will leave you firmly implanted of the mind interviewee.
-As well as this a well-conducted interview is arguably one of the most genuine, expressive and straightforward ways to convey an idea or an ideology.
+Despite this, once you are on top of your nerves it can truly be a great experience, and not only will it offer you the opportunity to hear from the expert in person, but a good interview will leave you clear insights into the mind interviewee.
+As well as this, a well-conducted interview is arguably one of the most genuine, expressive and straightforward ways to convey an idea or an ideology.

 We trust that if you follow the steps above, you will do more than fine.
 As stated its just a conversation, and it will do you well to remember that!
 Take in the journey, and enjoy learning something new.